 Zelnorm is a selective serotonin type-4 (5-HT4) receptor agonist and is the only one of its kind currently available for IBS-C. By activating this specific serotonin receptor on cells in the gastrointestinal tract, Zelnorm increases and stabilizes gut motility and intestinal secretions to increase the frequency of bowel movements.
 It also inhibits aspects of gut sensitivity, potentially decreasing the abdominal pain that can come along with IBS-C.1,2

-The recommended dose of Zelnorm is 6 mg taken two times a day.
-The medication comes in a tablet form that is taken orally, and should be administered at least 30 minutes before meals.
+The medication comes in a tablet form that is taken by mouth.
 It is important to take Zelnorm exactly how it is prescribed and to seek emergency medical attention if you take too much of the medicine.
 If there is no improvement in IBS-C symptoms after four to six weeks of treatment, the medication should be discontinued.

 Who shouldn’t take Zelnorm